OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 ## Model/Hyperparameter tuning

 After gaining better understanding, it is normal to feel overwhelmed by the amount of parameters and combinations.
-So how to pick the hyper parameters is a valid question to ask.
+So how to pick the hyperparameters is a valid question to ask.
 The short answer is: **it’s a mix of experimentation, mostly starting with recommended values used in libraries like keras/torch/fastai for specific problems.** In practice, there are different levels of control and strategies from starting with default values to AutoMl.

 ### Start with default values